ledermann/keepr/README.md

 ## Getting started

-After install run the following:
+After installation run the following:

 	rails g keepr:migration
 	rails db:migrate

-This will create database migration file and add new models.
+This will create the database migration files and add new models.

 ## Usage
 ### Account
 All accounting entries are stored inside "accounts", per standard accounting principles.
 To create an account, use the following format:

 	Keepr::Account.create!(number: 27, name: 'Software', kind: :asset)